Today's Best Tech Deals

-You can take more control of your privacy under Account Settings, where you’ll find the Privacy & Sharing tab.
-Here you can choose what information you want available to people you match with, including things like your ethnic estimate.
+It is possible, however, to opt out of law enforcement matching, which is described in the company’s Privacy Statement.
+You can make this and other selections of how your DNA data is shared under Account Settings, where you’ll find the Privacy & Sharing tab.
+For example, you can choose what information you want available to people you match with, including things like your ethnic estimate.

 If you wish to delete your genetic data or have your sample destroyed, you’ll need to contact customer service.
 Unfortunately, there’s no way to easily request this in the portal, unlike with AncestryDNA.

 FamilyTreeDNA’s pricing system is our least favorite thing about the service.
 There are three basic tests: Family Finder for $79, Paternal Ancestry for $169, and Maternal Ancestry for $199.